10 Islamic Countries in Need of Assistance & How You Can Help

 The crisis in Yemen is considered one of the worst man-made humanitarian crises of all time and since March 2015, some international groups estimate as many as 60,000 civilians and combatants have lost their lives to the fighting.

 Today, over 20 million Yemenis are still suffering through lack of food and water, known as being “food insecure” and ten million of those are extremely food insecure, meaning they are at dangerous levels of famine.
+Volunteering in Yemen is en eye opening and life changing experience.

 Children are sadly affected the hardest and more children are dying due to the conditions and lack of resources than the conflict itself.
+It is too dangerous for general members of the public to help here, although large international aid organisations are working on the group volunteering to help refugees.

 Although Syria was once all over the airwaves, the attention soon dropped off even though the violence escalated, and the country descended into an all-out civil war.